 High availability and disaster recovery capabilities are included in all IBM MQ offerings.
 IBM MQ and IBM MQ Advanced provide multi-instance queue managers and network file system solutions.
-IBM PowerHA® for AIX (formerly HACMP) or the Microsoft Cluster Service (MSCS) are used to enable a high-availability manager.
-Additionally, synchronous replication of network attached storage enables off-site backup.
+IBM PowerHA® for IBM AIX® (formerly HACMP) or the Microsoft Cluster Service (MSCS) can be used to enable a high-availability manager.
+Additionally, synchronous replication of network-attached storage enables offsite backup.

-- Replicated data queue managers (RDQM) to enable synchronous replication of logs and data to two other systems (IBM MQ on Linux only).
-It also offers asynchronous and synchronous replication for manual failover, using RDQM (2 nodes only).
+IBM MQ Advanced: Replicated data queue managers (RDQM) to enable synchronous replication of logs and data to two other systems (IBM MQ on Linux only); also offers asynchronous and synchronous replication for manual failover, using RDQM (2 nodes only)

-- IBM MQ for IBM Cloud to enable automatic failover of the queue manager across multiple available instances and provide network storage.
+IBM MQ on Cloud: Automatic failover of the queue manager across multiple available instances and network storage